Tips to Improve Your Buoyancy Control When Scuba Diving

 One thing many novice divers confuse the inflate and deflate to match the up and down buttons you know from an elevator.
 If you’re at an ascent and want to maintain depth you have to release air.
 And vice versa if you descent and want to get neutral you have to inflate the BCD.

-Knowing your BCD allows you to know how long to press the buttons for inflate and deflate.
+Knowing your BCD allows you to know how long to press the buttons for inflating and deflating (Back Inflate BCD vs Jacket Style BCD).
 If you use rented equipment you often end up inflating or releasing air too much and then having to compensate.
 This not only depletes your air supply but also makes sure that you’re basically never neutral.
 Your depth level will look like a yo-yo going up and down around the neutral.

 Tips to Improve Your Buoyancy Control